 “It's always important to lead with a partner's messaging rather than ‘Bitdefender does XYZ,’ for example,” he said.

-“We are looking for to improve and better engage with our partner community, and we're doing that by implementing the right tool sets and the right programmes at a local level.”
+“We are looking to improve and better engage with our partner community, and we're doing that by implementing the right tool sets and the right programs at a local level.”

 What lies ahead?